-16. TRANSACTION COORDINATORS: When using CURB's in-house Transaction Coordinator, fee is $395 per side per transaction per million dollars.
+16. TRANSACTION COORDINATORS: When using CURB's in-house Transaction Coordinator, fee is $395 per side per transaction for basic TC service per million dollars.
 Agents are free to use an outside Transaction Coordinator if they choose.
 If using an outside Transaction Coordinator or the agent chooses to process the transaction forms themselves, the fee is $95 to review the file for TREC compliance.

 17. ATTORNEY FEES: